Income and Maintenance

 1. Variation of Maintenance in Light of Loss of Income

-The Legal Aid Board’s guidance regarding maintenance during the COVID-19 crisis is available on the Legal Aid Board website.
+The Legal Aid Board’s guidance regarding maintenance during the Covid-19 crisis is available here.
 It suggests that you try to make contact before the payment is due and discuss an amount to the payment receiver which you feel would be more appropriate in the current circumstances.
 If an agreement cannot be reached you should pay what you believe is the appropriate amount in the circumstances.

 Applications to vary maintenance are available on the courts website.

 The President of the District Court has stated that the best outcome for children is for parents to contact each other to set out their concerns and suggest ideas for practical solutions that can be put in place.